Joz84/exercices-IA3/day1.md

  > Yours answers: [yes, no, no, no]
  ```
 ### EXO2
-Display a todo list, suggest the delete user an accomplished task and display the updated todo list Example:
+Display a todo list  Ask user which task has been completed Display the updated todo list:
 ```
  > Your todo List
  > ["course", "menage", "lessive"]